Runaway Train: The Manitowoc and Two Rivers Story (Updated June 2024)

 As shown on our Abandoned & Out-of-Service Railroad Lines map, the interurban paralleled present-day WI-42 to the east hugging Lake Michigan while the CNW route headed north from Manitowoc about a mile inland, before heading northeasterly towards Two Rivers and the lake.

 CNW 1493 en route to Manitowoc, WI along the branch.
-(Forgotten Railways, Roads & Places photo collection)
+(Forgotten Lands, Places and Transit photo collection)

 Built in 1872 by the Milwaukee Lake Shore & Western from Sheboygan to Two Rivers, the branch had an otherwise fairly benign history as a short branch of the CNW, albeit one that connected two cities with Lake Michigan ports in the late 19th and 20th centuries.

 The train crossed 20 crossings without sounding its horn, and witnesses soon observed the train moving without the crew.
 The branch customarily would flag each crossing with a lantern and red flag, so the lack of flagging was in itself a red flag for the public (excuse the pun).
-It then was observed by police, who noted the lack of flagging but did not pursue the train nor call the railroad, since they were unaware a train was missing and it was still moving very slowly.
+"Manitowoc Police Officers Roland Dueno and Frank Wensing observed the train pass the Mirro Dr. crossing heading towards Two Rivers traveling about 5 to 8 miles an hour.
+The train did not sound a warning before making the crossing and at the time they were not aware that a train was missing.
+It was not until 0400 did they learn that a train was missing from the Calumet yards."
+(Seidl)

 Looking south towards Manitowoc along the line behind what is now Renee's Specialties.
 This was taken in 2022, long after the last train used these tracks, but this would have been the point that the train began accelerating to dangerous speeds.